imrisaac/CSTS/README.md

 incorperates new threading model from VC4, stabilization method from nano stab, and serial port handeling from nix_mvlink_parser

-Currently operates using three thread:
+Currently operates using three threads:

 1. main thread in main.cpp
     * Creats and destroys all other threads